 Paychecks & Balances is a fun and informative podcast covering work and money for rising professionals with hosts Rich @IamRichJones and Marcus @THEMarcusGarret.
 Read more about us here or visit Ask P&B to submit your questions! – Rich & Marcus

 [bctt tweet=”This free tool will tell you your #FIRE (Financial Independence) savings goal in 15mins or less.” username=”PayBalances”]

-Not sure where to start your journey to financial independence?
 Have you struggled to calculate your “retirement number”?
-We’ve made it simple, and you can answer both of these questions in 15 minutes or less with our ‘how to start a F.I.R.E.
-(Financial Independence / Retire Early)’ plan.
+Where should you start your journey to financial independence?
+We’ve made it simple, and you can answer both of these questions in 15 minutes or less with our ‘How to start a F.I.R.E.
+(Financial Independence / Retire Early)’ planner.
 It’s available completely free with email sign-up at PaychecksAndBalances.com/email.
 We don’t spam!
-As an added bonus, we’ll include two other personal finance tools with your sign-up covering:
+As an added bonus, we’ll include two other personal finance tools with your sign-up:

 In total, less than one hour can change the next 15 years of your life.
 Download your free copy today!

 Step 1: There are two ways to use our 15min Financial Independence / Retire Early (FIRE) Plan worksheet.
 If you already know your retirement savings goal and/or FIRE number, then use Investor.gov’s savings goal calculator to determine how much you need to save each month in your IRA or 401k.